Cornelias35/PlaneDetection/README.md

 # PlaneDetection
 I used public dataset about planes which can be found from Kaggle: https://www.kaggle.com/datasets/nelyg8002000/commercial-aircraft-dataset .
-I get first 200 images from their and annotated with CVAT.
+I used first 200 images from dataset and annotated with CVAT.
 After annotation, I configured config.yaml to path train dataset.
 I run with 30 epochs for train and test it with test_detection.iypnb.

 ## Technologies:
 - Yolo11 for model train